 \section{Abstract}

-\textit{Feature Visualization} (FV) is a widely used technique for interpreting the concepts learned by Deep Neural Networks (DNNs), which synthesizes input patterns that maximally activate a given feature.
+\textit{Feature Visualization} (FV) is a widely used technique for interpreting concepts learned by Deep Neural Networks (DNNs), which synthesizes input patterns that maximally activate a given feature.
 Despite its popularity, the trustworthiness of FV explanations has received limited attention.
-In this paper, we introduce a novel method, \textit{Gradient Slingshots}, that enables manipulation of FV without modifying the model architecture or significantly degrading its performance.
-By shaping new trajectories in the off-distribution regions of the activation landscape of a feature, we coerce the optimization process to converge in a predefined visualization.
-We evaluate our approach on several DNN architectures, demonstrating its ability to replace faithfuls FV with arbitrary targets.
+We introduce \textit{Gradient Slingshots}, a novel method that enables FV manipulation without modifying model architecture or significantly degrading performance.
+By shaping new trajectories in off-distribution regions of a feature's activation landscape, we coerce the optimization process to converge to a predefined visualization.
+We evaluate our approach on several DNN architectures, demonstrating its ability to replace faithful FVs with arbitrary targets.
 These results expose a critical vulnerability: auditors relying solely on FV may accept entirely fabricated explanations.
 To mitigate this risk, we propose a straightforward defense and quantitatively demonstrate its effectiveness.